histefanhere/geek-wars/README.md

 <img src="images/SmartSignExample.png" alt="Smart sign example after edit" style="width:250px;"/>

-And of course these values would automatically update, so you don't need to worry about them getting out of date.
+And of course these values would automatically update, so you don't need to worry about them becoming out of date.

 > **Note:** Please don't use smart signs to simply make fancy signs: the more there are the greater each subsequent sign will impact performance.
 This impact should be negligible unless there are lots of these signs (100+ maybe).
 If you want fancy signs really badly then let us know, and I can make that possible with no impact to server performance.